 Different cultural and geographic realities shape gender dynamics, thus a GTA may entail different actions in different localities.
 Households in both Solomon Islands and Timor-Leste have a complex composition of subsistence, informal and formal livelihood activities depending on the surrounding environment: for example, coastal households in Solomon Islands are primarily dependent on subsistence fishing, while inland communities cultivate gardens for crops.
 This varied context defines differences in the roles and responsibilities of women and men, and their power and freedom to pursue livelihood alternatives to generate improved income and food.

 Within these contexts, development institutions have differing capacities to understand, challenge and transform inequalities in their programs.
-Encouragingly emerging from the workshops, some initiatives deliberately sought to transform gender norms promoting inequalities, for instance through income generating projects challenging traditional roles and responsibilities, or by encouraging recognition of women’s value in project-related decision-making processes.
-Some other development interventions were instead unintentionally reinforcing or sustaining gender imbalances and inequalities, for example one participant reported:
+Some initiatives deliberately sought to transform gender norms promoting inequalities, for instance through income-generating projects challenging traditional roles and responsibilities, or by encouraging recognition of women’s value in project-related decision-making processes.
+Other development interventions were instead unintentionally reinforcing or sustaining gender imbalances and inequalities, for example one participant reported:

 A learning journey from research to practice

-The workshops in Solomon Islands and Timor-Leste under the SwedBio-WorldFish partnership builds upon a history of work supported by ACIAR and CGIAR to promote the delivery of gender equitable livelihood development programs.
+The workshops in Solomon Islands and Timor-Leste under the SwedBio-WorldFish partnership build on work supported by ACIAR and CGIAR to promote the delivery of gender equitable livelihood development programs.
 Pursuing a GTA is a journey of learning as there is no exact formula for applying a GTA, and in some cases it may be difficult to foresee if initiatives are transformative.
 A new practical guidance manual summarizes lessons and insights from Solomon Islands to help development institutions build programs that are attuned to gender-transformative thinking and practice.

 Article developed by Sarah Lawless and Hampus Eriksson.